 WVI is incorporated as a religious non-profit corporation under the laws of the State of California, USA, and has been recognised as a tax-exempt organization by the relevant US tax authorities.

 The World Vision Partnership

 The World Vision partnership of national offices, many of which are governed by their own boards, is bound together in interdependence through a common mission statement and shared core values.
 By signing the Covenant of Partnership, each national office agrees to abide by common policies and standards.
 National offices hold each other accountable through a system of peer review.
 Each national office, regardless of the size of its programmes, has a voice in the Partnership.

 The International Board

 The International Board meets in full twice a year, appoints senior officers, approves strategic plans and budgets, and determines international policy.
-The chairperson of the international board is Denis St-Amour.
+Click here for a list of international board members.
 The international president and chief executive officer is Kevin Jenkins.
 There are a total of 24 international board members.
 The Council of Members meets every three years.

 National Boards composed of business professionals, church, and social service leaders, govern the work of many national offices, where as many operational decisions are made as possible.
 National directors approve more than 90 per cent of all projects within previously approved budgets.

 Funding for World Vision's work comes largely (almost 80 per cent) from private sources, including individuals, corporations and foundations.
 The remainder comes from governments and multilateral agencies.
 In addition to cash contributions, World Vision accepts gifts-in-kind, typically in the form of food commodities, medicine, and clothing.